 and a new perspective find

 It’s not a quiz, or an intricate game,

 and doubt is the brother of shame

 Success depends on taking responsibility for timing as well as speed.
 It’s a fine balance.
 If you consider an idea too long prior to expression, you lose something necessary to make the communication effective.
 Your concentration has to be so that just one second before the word, you have to know what it means as well as the note.
 A rhapsody of melody and contemplative symphony.

-It’s the same reason that Marlon Brando preferred using an earpiece with his lines fed to him, heard for the first time there and then; the freshness of a random song-pool makes for the same greater connection to the piece.
+It’s the same reason that Marlon Brando preferred using an earpiece with lines fed to him, heard for the first time there and then; the freshness of a random song-pool makes for a similar greater connection to a piece.

 “Playing the game is better than winning the game.”

 “Having an excuse may not be an excuse.”

 “Be modest, be happy.”